ab25cq/wi/README.md

 version 0.8.0

-C-F → move Side Bar
+C-F → move the side bar

 In The Side Bar